Loss of Appetite Causes, Symptoms, Treatments and more

 Certain medications suppress your hunger and reduce your appetite.
 These medications are called appetite suppressants.

 Appetite suppressants work as weight-loss medications.
-These appetite suppressant drugs control your brain’s urge to eat or make you feel full with little quantity of food.
-As a result, there will be very less calories consumed and you lose weight faster.
+These appetite suppressant drugs control your brain's urge to eat or make you feel full with a small quantity of food.
+As a result, you will consume very few calories, and you will lose weight faster.

 Loss of appetite is also a side effect of certain medications.
 Sedatives, some antibiotics, chemotherapy drugs and immunotherapy drugs can cause loss of appetite.